intersystems-community/PythonGateway/README.md

 1. To build docker image:
   - Copy `iscpython.so` into repository root (if it's not there already)
-  - Execute in the repository root `docker build --force-rm --tag intersystemscommunity/irispy:latest .` By default the image is built upon `intersystems/iris:2019.1.0.510.0-1` image, however you can change that by providing `IMAGE` variable.
-To build from InterSystems IRIS Community Edition execute: `docker build  --build-arg IMAGE=store/intersystems/iris:2019.1.0.510.0-community --force-rm --tag intersystemscommunity/irispy:latest .`
+  - Execute in the repository root `docker build --force-rm --tag intersystemscommunity/irispy:latest .` By default the image is built upon `store/intersystems/iris:2019.3.0.302.0-community` image, however you can change that by providing `IMAGE` variable.
+To build from InterSystems IRIS Community Edition execute: `docker build  --build-arg IMAGE=store/intersystems/iris:2019.3.0.302.0-community --force-rm --tag intersystemscommunity/irispy:latest .`
-2. To run docker image execute:
+2. To run docker image execute (key is not needed for Community based images):

 ```
 docker run -d \